This chicken, bacon & mushroom pie with potato topping is hearty, warming and so tasty! Perfect for a family winter midweek dinner.

 Jump to:

-Now, there is quite a list of ingredients needed to make this dish…. but please don’t let that put you off!
+Now, there is quite a list of ingredients needed to make this dish…. but please don’t let that put you off.

-- Potatoes - Yukon Gold potatoes are fab for mash as the texture of the flesh is deliciously creamy, meaning you don’t have to add a butter alternative.
-If you can get hold of these they are my first choice!
+- Potatoes - Yukon Gold potatoes are fab for the mash as the texture of the flesh is deliciously creamy, meaning you don’t have to add a butter alternative.
+If you can get hold of these, they are my first choice!
 Failing that a good Maris Piper or Russet potato are great alternatives.

 - Bacon - Smoked bacon will give you a stronger flavour.
+If you prefer a milder flavour, use unsmoked bacon.

-- Onion and garlic.
+- Onion and garlic

 - Dried thyme.

-Variations
+⚡ Variations

 - Swap the mushrooms for leeks - add 2 chopped leeks to the pan at the same time you would the mushrooms.